RESQUE-Framework/website/README.md

 Gärtner, A., Leising, D., & Schönbrodt, F. D. (2023, March 3).
 Empfehlungen zur Bewertung wissenschaftlicher Leistungen bei Berufungsverfahren in der Psychologie. [https://doi.org/10.31234/osf.io/3yjz7](https://doi.org/10.31234/osf.io/3yjz7)

-(Note: these publications refer to version 1.0 of RESQUE; as the rating scheme will be continuously updated based on community feedback and ongoing evaluation studies, some divergences to these publications will arise).
+(Note: these publications refer to version 1.0 of the RESQUE scheme; as the rating scheme will be continuously updated based on community feedback and ongoing evaluation studies, some divergences to these publications will arise).

 ### Rating sheets
 The rating sheets are provided as offline Excel files in the folder [/rating_sheets](/rating_sheets).
 It is one separate sheet for publications, data set, and research software, respectively.
 The goal is to make data entry for applicants and hiring committees as easy and frictionless as possible.